top of page

 • Manage Conflict Constructively: Learn to navigate disagreements in a healthy way, focusing on solutions rather than blame.

 By addressing the root causes of conflict and nurturing a deeper emotional connection, the Gottman Method empowers you to reconnect and thrive as a couple.
+The Gottman Method is the approach John uses during couples therapy.
+See the button below to learn more about the Gottman Method of therapy.

 The average couple waits 6 years after recognizing problems before seeking help.
 By addressing challenges sooner, couples therapy can help you prevent further strain and rediscover a stronger connection.